-The authority may revoke a licence in the following circumstances:
+The Council may revoke a licence in the following circumstances:

-- 1. For breach of condition, (whether or not a remediation notice has been issued); or - 2.
-Where: - There are risks to public health or safety for example by encouraging users to breach government guidance on social distancing by placing tables and chairs too close together - The highway is being obstructed (other than by anything permitted by the licence); - There is anti-social behaviour or public nuisance for example, the use is increasing the amount of noise generated late at night and litter is not being cleaned up - The applicant provided false or misleading statements in their application for example they are operating a stall selling hot food and had applied for tables and chairs on which drinks could be consumed; or - The applicant did not comply with the requirement to affix the notice to notify the public for the relevant period. - 3.
+- 1. For a breach of condition, (whether a remediation notice has been issued or not) or - 2.
+It comes to light that the applicant provided false or misleading statements in their application for example they are operating a stall selling hot food and had applied for tables and chairs on which drinks could be consumed; or - 3.
+The applicant did not comply with the requirement to affix the notice to notify the public of the application or secure that the notice remains in place until the end of the public consultation period.

 The Council may also revoke the licence where all or any part of the area of the relevant highway has become unsuitable for any purpose for which the licence was granted or deemed to be granted.
 For example, the licensed area (or road adjacent) is no longer to be pedestrianised.

 We will always give reasons where these powers are used.

+6.3 When furniture will be removed

+In cases where furniture which would normally be permitted by a pavement or other licence has been placed on a relevant highway without the required licence, the Council may give notice requiring the business to remove the furniture before a date specified in the notice and to refrain from putting furniture on the highway unless they gain a licence.

+If furniture continues to be placed on the highway, in violation of the notice, the Council may remove and store the furniture, recover the costs from the business for the removal and storage of the furniture and refuse to return the furniture until those costs have been paid.

+If within 3 months of the notice, the costs are not paid, the Council may dispose of the furniture by sale or other means and retain the proceeds.